nickarabidis/Stock-Management-App-Store-With-Database/README.md

 ## Description
 The Electronic Store Management Software is a stock management software specifically for the needs of a Electronic Store.
-The software is built with C# and SQLite, making it a reliable and efficient tool for managing information of the stock.
+The software is built with C#, .NET framework and SQLite, making it a reliable and efficient tool for managing information of the stock.

 ## Features
 The software gives the user the possibility to: